CCI-MOC/hil/docs/developer-guidelines.md

 ## REST API calls - @rest\_call

-Any function that is intended to be externally visible (ie - available through the REST API) will need to use the `@rest_call` decorator, [available in rest.py](../haas/rest.py).
-This tells the framework the base URL which triggers the function call and also specifies how the arguments should be verified.
+Any functionality that is intended to be externally visible (ie - available through the REST API) will need to be exposed by decorating a function with the `@rest_call` decorator, [available in rest.py](../haas/rest.py).
+This tells the framework the URL path and HTTP method which should be mapped to that function, and also specifies how the arguments should be verified.

 Please [see the documentation there](../haas/rest.py) for additional information on the specifics, as well as [api.py]( ../haas/api.py) for a number